ivanov/popular-front/README.md

 - [x] rendering mime bundles on the page
       - using innerHtml property in virtualdom?
 - [x] fix off by one error in msg + rawMsg stuff.
-- [ ] use oneOf decoders for splitting message types
+- [p] use oneOf decoders for splitting message types
 - [ ] proper pre-flight xsrf token request handling
 - [ ] random seed input box (for reproducible testing)
 - [ ] Ctrl-C should send interrupt, not clear
+- [ ] send message when the cross origin stuff is not set up
+- [ ] and when the token is wrong (403)
+- [ ] support comm messages
+- [ ] message order editor (vi keys)
+      - delete with 'd' or 'x'
+      - paste with 'p'
+      - copy with 'y'
+      - undo with 'u' (ideally would be multi-level)
+- [ ] scrolling for messages inside container

 ### upstream cleanup